Games & Quizzes

 /ˈrēˌsôrs/

 stock or supply of money, materials, staff, and other assets.
-Essential supplies of some things.
+Some things that can be used profitably; assets.
 To obtain (e.g. oil, gas) from its source.

 /əˈdres/

 Exact street location of a place.
-To try to find a solution to; think about.
+To write the place someone lives on a letter.

 /rəˈzəlt/

 consequence, effect, or outcome of something.
-Final scores of competitions, elections or games.
+Some things produced through tests or experiments.
 To be the outcome of other causes and effects.

 /ˈpräbləm/